wingtk/gvsbuild/README.md

 #### Using GTK with Visual Studio

 1. Open Visual Studio and "Create a new project" using the "Empty Project" template
-2. On the left, right click on "Source Files" and choose "Add", then "New Item..." and replace the name with `main.c`
+2. On the left, right-click on "Source Files" and choose "Add", then "New Item..." and replace the name with `main.c`
 3. Paste in the following contents, then save the file:

    ```